GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Start small and over time produce results.
     - 1.01^365 = 37.8, i.e. Daily 1% growth results in huge annual growth.
     - "Every journey begins with a single step." ~ Laozi in Tao Te Ching
+    - Keep your to do list small.
+Large to do lists are often lists of things you are never going to do.
 - As simple as possible, but no simpler.
     - [Perfect is the enemy of good](https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good)
 - Don't reinvent the wheel.